Rumberry

 Perennial

 Rumberry is a small Myrtaceae tree of Caribbean and adjacent lowland tropics, kin to the guava tribe vibes without the big-box hype.
-It fruits small berries used locally for jams, wines, and "stop asking if it is a blueberry" energy. subtropical and tropical Americas coastal gardeners: this is a frost-tender novelty for protected courtyards or the bravest 10a microclimate, not a hedge for lazy landscapers. ☀️💧 Sun and Water Requirements: - Full sun for best flowering and fruit; young plants appreciate partial shade while roots establish. - Moist, rich, well-drained soil; regular water in dry spells, no standing anaerobic soup. - Brief cool snaps tolerated better than hard freeze; protect when frost threatens. ✂️ Methods to Propagate: - Seeds: sow fresh; viability drops if seed dries excessively. - Cuttings: semi-hardwood cuttings under humidity dome in warm season.
+It fruits small berries used locally for jams, wines, and "stop asking if it is a blueberry" energy. subtropical and tropical Americas coastal gardeners: this is a frost-tender novelty for protected courtyards or the bravest 10a microclimate, not a hedge for lazy landscapers.
+Full sun for best flowering and fruit; young plants appreciate partial shade while roots establish.
+Moist, rich, well-drained soil; regular water in dry spells, no standing anaerobic soup.
+Brief cool snaps tolerated better than hard freeze; protect when frost threatens.
+Seeds: sow fresh; viability drops if seed dries excessively.
+Cuttings: semi-hardwood cuttings under humidity dome in warm season.
+Rumberry: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors